Cannabinoid stores are rapidly sprouting up across the country and have made their way to Fort Worth.

 President Trump signed the 2018 Farm Bill to federally legalize industrial farming of hemp, but it prohibits items from containing over .3% of tetrahydrocannabinol (THC), the source of marijuana’s notorious high.

-According to the Texas Department of Agriculture, states are authorized to create and establish regulations before hemp production is permitted.
+According to the Texas Department of Agriculture, states are authorized to create and establish regulations before hemp flower from PHF production is permitted.
 After Texas passes hemp laws, the focus will shift to making rules for the new market opportunity, like licensing, production and testing.

 “The bill passed unanimously,” said Chrissy Crowell, owner of the Keller store.
 “The vote was 144 to zero.”